Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

-Cowboy charcoals might not the best charcoal available but it injects a unique taste in the food and that’s what really counts.
-‘It is essentially a lump wood barbecue charcoal and produces a very little ash.
+Cowboy charcoals might not get the best charcoal available, but it injects a unique taste in the food, and that’s what really counts.
+‘It is essentially a lump wood barbecue charcoal and produces very little ash.
 It also leaves no chemical odor in the dishes and all these make it a good choice for in-house grilling purposes.

 Thanks to its supreme heat production, it is one of the best lump charcoals for searing chicken and pork and many other types of meat.
 I haven’t myself tried it for low and slow cooking but many of my acquaintances have.
 Their reactions were quite positive.

 For the same reason, you will only need a handful of pieces to get started with the BBQ.
 It also burns clean and doesn’t add a strong smoky flavor to the food which I really liked.

 One bag of Cowboy charcoal will last you a whole season.
 Most of the pieces are medium-sized but the fire spreads rapidly and gets to the perfect cooking temperature in minutes.
 Highly recommended for searing.
 The subtle woodfire flavor it adds to the dishes is the biggest plus point of this product.

 I am a proud owner of a BGE and it has been in my family for generations.
 Almost any kind of charcoal can be used for Green Egg.
 Eco charcoal stands out in the crowd for the lip-smacking hardwood flavor it adds to the grilled items.